Common Enlistment Bonuses for Navy Recruits

 Recruits must show the required proficiency in a language where the Navy designates a need.
 This list changes occasionally, but there has been demand for Middle Eastern languages such as Pashtu, Afghan, Arabic (numerous dialects), Punjabi, Hindi, and Farsi in recent years.
 Again, it's best to consult a Navy recruiter for the most updated list.

-Special Warfare/Special Operations Bonus
+Special Warfare or Special Operations Bonus

 Applicants who enlist in special operations and special warfare programs and achieve an advanced score on the applicable physical screening test (PST) during basic training will receive a $2,000 bonus upon graduation from basic training.